Aripander08/tennis_game/README.md

     - Update Player from being a rectangle to a drawing with animations for moving and swinging
     - Add start menu, instructions, sound toggle to Game
 - Thursday Morning
-    - Deplay to GitHub
+    - Depl0y to GitHub

 ## Known bugs

 - HumanPlayer controls also control ComputerPlayer!!!
 - Keydown on movement is initially slow, takes too much time to get going
-- Unable to move diagonally
+- Only able to move diagonally if two keys are pressed down at same time, but not if a 2nd key is pressed down after teh first
 - Need to smooth out the player movement animation
 - ComputerPlayer never stops chasing the ball, crossing the 'net'
 - ComputerPlayer only ever moves forward, never back